SirGamers/mmlc-extractor/README.md

 **Beware that applying the patches directly without making backups will overwrite the original ROMs!**

-### An update released for the MMLC and the script doesn't output valid ROMs anymore!
+### An update was released for MMLC and the script doesn't output valid ROMs anymore!
-This is probably due to the offsets for the ROMs shifting.
-Create an issue and I'll try to fix it.
+This is probably due to the offsets for the ROMs shifting. sucks to be you, I'm not working on this anymore